wappenull/Mirror/README.md

 ## All code are provided as-is
 No support from me, don't ever ask how to use it. **Unless you are  a $1000 paying sponsor Teehee!**.

-    If someone from Mirror discord is reading this, pls be proud, go and sponsor the project!
+    If someone from Mirror discord is reading this, pls be proud, go and sponsor Mirror project!
     KTHXBYE.